mostafizurrahman01/bookzilla-store-client/README.md

 Hello,
-this is full stack app.
-Its not a complete app but here we have a database system and authentication system.

-check it out...
+This is full stack web app.
+On this website, there have some interesting features.
+Some of these features are a Dynamic home page, Authentication System, Admin System, etc. An admin can update some of the features or include and also can delete.
+Anyone when a buyer click the buys now option, all of the information will conserve in our database.
+So, that is some explanation and definitely, it will not provide you a 100% service.
+It's always updateable by our admin.

-here is the live link: "https://bookzilla-store.web.app/";
+check through live link: "https://bookzilla-store.web.app/";